Welcome to PamRotella.com

 For those who feel the site helps people enough to give a little more.

-Don't opt for the $50 level or other higher amounts unless you can truly afford it -- I'm only providing these amounts for people who have it and are committed to the same issues I am.
+Don't opt for the $50 level or other higher amounts unless you can truly afford it -- I'm only providing these amounts for people who have it and are committed to the same issues that I am.
 I'll call it the "Health Freedom" level because these donors are paying for everyone to have honest information on health, rather than corporate-controlled information and false choices.

 Again, don't donate at this level unless you can REALLY afford it.
 Obviously, this level is for the type of person who graciously looks out for other people, so I'll call them "Health Angels."